AVSLab/basilisk/src/fswAlgorithms/formationFlying/hillStateConverter/hillStateConverter.rst

 Detailed Module Description
 ---------------------------

-This module converts a pair of spacecraft inertial positions into a relative position and velocity represented in the "Chief" spacecraft's hill frame.
+This module converts a pair of spacecraft inertial positions into a relative position and velocity represented in the chief spacecraft's hill frame.

-The Hill frame relative position and velocity of the "Deputy" spacecraft is returned in a :ref:`HillRelStateMsgPayload`.
+The Hill frame relative position and velocity of the deputy spacecraft is returned in a :ref:`HillRelStateMsgPayload`.

-Frame Definition and Calculation
-^^^^^^^^^
 The chief Hill frame is computed from the Chief navigation message by first calculating the radial and orbit angular momentum unit vectors:

     .. math::